-Coffee is a Gamboa-Chacon family tradition.
-In the late 1800’s, Antolin Gamboa, Carlos Chacon and Lidia Valverde began farming coffee.
+Coffee is a Gamboa-Chacón family tradition.
+In the late 1800’s, Antolin Gamboa, Carlos Chacón and Lidia Valverde began cultivating coffee.
 Tuto was born three generations later.
 At age 15, Tuto learned the coffee trade while working with his brothers.
-In 1977, Carlos Chacon, Tuto’s father-in-law, gave Tuto and his wife, Lidy Chacon, three acres of land (a piece of Finca Carrizal) which enabled them to start their own coffee farm.
+In 1977, Carlos Chacón, Tuto’s father-in-law, gave Tuto and his wife, Lidy Chacón, three acres of land (part of Finca Carrizal) which enabled them to start their own coffee farm.
 Tuto put into practice what he had learned and slowly enlarged the farm by acquiring land from the Chacón family.
 He gradually formed an estate of about eight hectares.
-In 1990, he purchased Finca Rosario (where the wet mill is now located), and in 1997 Finca La Trinidad.
-With the high premiums paid for their exquisite coffee over the past few years Tuto and his son Emilio were able to purchase Finca Teresita in 2010 and Finca el Yasal in 2012.
+He purchased Finca Rosario (where the wet mill is located) in 1990, and Finca La Trinidad in 1997.
+With the high premiums paid for their exquisite coffee in recent years Tuto and his son Emilio were able to purchase Finca Teresita in 2010 and Finca el Yasal in 2012.

 Located in the mountains of San Pablo de Leon Cortes, Tarrazu, Montes de Oro was started in 2004 by the Gamboa-Chacon family: Melvin (a.k.a.
 Tuto), Emilio and Laura Gamboa.
 Through continued communication, education, support and the pursuit of quality, the coffee has improved each year.
 In turn, they have earned higher prices with each harvest.

 At Finca Teresita, Emilio decided to systematically renovate the coffee trees.
 So far, about half the farm has been renovated, replacing the old trees with Red Catuai and Villa Sarchi.